LatifahAbuhamamah/ESP32-Http-Request/README.md

 # ESP32-HTTP-Request
-I have gained a deeper understanding of robot movements by using LEDs to simulate motor control for the robot while working with the ESP32 microcontroller via Wi-Fi.
+Through working with an ESP32 microcontroller over Wi-Fi and using LEDs to simulate motor control, I have gained a deeper understanding of robot movements.
+I was able to retrieve the robot's last stored direction from the database and apply it to the simulation.
 **Here are the steps I followed:**
 ### Step1 : Hardware Setup
 - Gather the required components: